EPCCed/eidf-docs/docs/services/s3/tutorial.md

     `AWS_ENDPOINT_URL_S3` is a URL for S3 services accessed via AWS CLI.
 It too is recognised by AWS CLI.

     `AWS_S3_ENDPOINT` is a URL for legacy or custom packages that interact with S3 services.
-It is not recnogised by AWS CLI.
+It is not recognised by AWS CLI.

     All three are defined here to cover all possible tools you may use in this tutorial.